 Head, neck, and skull-base surgery remains a focal point of our department under the leadership of Krishnamurthi Sundaram, Natalya Chernichenko, Alice Lin, and Michael Weiss, with additional expertise provided by Gady Har-El, Jessica Lim, Victor Lagmay, and voluntary faculty.
-Areas of active growth include microvascular surgery, transoral robotic surgery, and minimally invasive surgery.
-Endocrine surgery remains a center of excellence, including minimally invasive thyroid and parathyroid surgery.
+Areas of continued growth include microvascular surgery, transoral robotic surgery, and minimally invasive surgery.
+Endocrine surgery remains a center of excellence.

-Otology and neurotology remain vibrant through the leadership of Matthew Hanson, Neil Sperling, Michal Preis, with contributions from Tahl Colen and other voluntary faculty.
+Otology and neurotology remain vibrant through the leadership of Matthew Hanson and Michal Preis, with contributions from other faculty.
 The division offers comprehensive otologic services, ranging from ambulatory surgery to complex procedures with our neurosurgical colleagues.
-Abraham Shulman continue to help patients worldwide cope with tinnitus, as one of the few full-time tinnitologists in clinical practice.
+Abraham Shulman continues to help patients worldwide cope with tinnitus, as one of the few full-time tinnitologists in clinical practice.

 Pediatric Otolaryngology remains a highlight of the program with leadership by Nira Goldstein, Joshua Silverman, and Richard Rosenfeld, and additional contributions by Sydney Butts, Paul Vastola, Ari Goldsmith, Mauro Ruffy, and voluntary faculty.
-We continue to offer a full spectrum of clinical services, including advanced airway reconstruction, voice restoration, and endoscopic surgery.
-Our cleft team continues to grow in scope and volume, offering surgery and rehabilitative services for children with cleft lip, cleft palate, microtia, velopharyngeal insufficiency, micrognathia, and craniofacial syndromes.
+We continue to offer a full spectrum of clinical services, including advanced airway reconstruction, voice restoration, endoscopic surgery, and rehabilitative services through our cleft team for children with cleft lip, cleft palate, microtia, velopharyngeal insufficiency, micrognathia, and craniofacial syndromes.

 General otolaryngology, allergy, and rhinology continue to expand through the leadership of Marina Boruk, Victor Lagmay, and many other faculty.
-Procedures include advanced endoscopic sinus surgery, complex image-guided procedures, and office balloon sinuplasty.
-The department offers in-office allergy testing and treatment, including sublingual immunotherapy.
+Procedures include advanced endoscopic sinus surgery, complex image-guided procedures, office balloon sinuplasty, and in-office allergy testing and treatment, including sublingual immunotherapy.
 Surgery for sleep disorders includes endoscopy, transnasal surgery, palatoplasty, stiffening procedures, and transoral robotic surgery.

 Communicative disorders continues to grow through the efforts of John Weigand, Sal Saleh, and their relationships with training programs that supply a steady stream of audiology interns.
 Patients with cochlear implants have been well served by our collaboration with the Auditory Oral School of New York, which provides state-of-the-art mapping and support services, including participation in our monthly cochlear implant team meeting.
-New opportunities exist for patient referrals through oversight services provided at affiliate sites.

 Research, Education, and Teaching

-Our annual Frank E. Lucente Alumni and Resident Research Day featured keynote speaker Howard Francis, from Johns Hopkins University, and alumni speaker Ramon Franco Jr., from the Massachusetts Eye & Ear Infirmary.
+Sydney Butts organized the annual Frank E. Lucente Alumni and Resident Research Day program, which featured keynote speaker Marion Everett Couch, from the Indiana University School of Medicine, and alumni speaker Gady Har-El, from Lenox Hill Hospital in New York.
 In addition to showcasing our resident and faculty research, our invited presentations included metabolic derangements in head and neck cancer, the history of skull base surgery in Brooklyn and the United States, and how to best integrate time with work and family.
 Please review the full Research Day Agenda later in this report for the full agenda.

 Nira Goldstein continues as Director of Research, ably coordinating a rich palette of faculty, resident, and medical student projects.
 She is an incredible resource for navigating the intricacies of funding, IRB approval, and statistical analysis.
 Nira is assisted by Richard Kollmar, who serves as Director of Basic and Translational Research, and Richard Rosenfeld, who mentors residents in biostatistics, study design, and systematic review.
-In addition to a large number of observational studies and systematic reviews, translational work is active on restoring recurrent laryngeal nerve function after injury using a rat model, developing a zebrafish model to study perineural invasion of head and neck cancer using a zebrafish model.
-Krishnamurthi Sundaram and Joshua Silverman continue their funded research on laryngeal nerve regeneration using a rat model.
+In addition to a large number of observational studies and systematic reviews, translational work is active on restoring recurrent laryngeal nerve function after injury using a rat model, developing a zebrafish model to study perineural invasion of head and neck cancer using, and understanding the role of laryngospasm in epilepsy and pulmonary edema using a rat model.
 These, and other, projects are supported by grants from the National Institutes of Health, SUNY Downstate Medical Center, and the American Academy of Otolaryngology – Head and Neck Surgery Foundation.

-Nicole Fraser, our educational coordinator, remains an invaluable resource as she completes her fifth year with the department.
-Her role becomes more critical each year because of increasingly complex residency requirements, expanded medical student programs, and rising interest among SUNY Downstate medical students in otolaryngology as a career choice.
-Nicole has worked with Richard Rosenfeld, program director, and Nira Goldstein, associate program director, to prepare for the ACGME Next Accreditation System, including milestone assessments, a clinical competency committee, and a program evaluation committee.
-Sydney Butts has revitalized our Grand Rounds program, which has enjoyed robust attendance since transitioning to SUNY Downstate, including our pre-rounds session focused on resident issues and education.
+Nicole Fraser, our educational coordinator, remains an invaluable resource as she completes her sixth year with the department.
+Nicole has worked with Richard Rosenfeld, program director, and Nira Goldstein, associate program director, to successfully implement the ACGME Next Accreditation System, including milestone assessments, a clinical competency committee, and a program evaluation committee.
+Sydney Butts has revitalized our Grand Rounds program, which has enjoyed robust attendance since transitioning several years ago to SUNY Downstate, including our pre-rounds session focused on resident issues and education.

-Our residency training program remains fully accredited (with commendation) and continues to attract the best and brightest candidates, with a 100% board exam pass rate and 100% successful attainment of employment and fellowship positions.
-We continue to highlight our residency program as the centerpiece of our academic department, always striving to improve our responsiveness to the needs of residents and faculty.
+Our residency training program remains fully accredited (with commendation) and continues to attract the best and brightest candidates with 100% successful attainment of employment and fellowship positions.
+We view our residency program as the centerpiece of our academic department, always striving to improve our responsiveness to the needs of residents and faculty.